alkemist/blog/app/posts/2014-02-04-backbone-xhr-repository-promises.md

 the realm of integration or functional tests.
 </p>

-Lets consider the following code:
+Let's consider the following code:

 ```coffeescript
 class RateCalculator